Security: Phishing Emails, Blocking Senders and Managing Junk Email

 Email spoofing is the creation of email messages with a forged sender address, usually with the intent to deceive the recipient into taking some action like clicking a link or downloading a file.
 There have been reports at OCADU of community members receiving email from a faculty member, or even the President, with an attachment containing a malicious payload.
-If you recognize the sender but the contents of the email look unusual - please contact the IT Help Desk - email@example.com
+If you recognize the sender but the contents of the email look unusual - please report to: firstname.lastname@example.org

 Consider the following example:

 Compare the sender’s name and the email address.
 Do you recognize them?
 Do they match?

 Look for the ocadu.ca domain, and correct email address.
 In the example above, neither match, ocadu.edu is not our domain.

 For any email in your Inbox, you have the option to Report Spam or Report Phishing.
 Use the context menu for any email to select whether you would like to report it:

 You can also manage filters and blocked users in Gmail.
 Click the Gear icon > select Filters and Blocked Addresses.

 Or, create a search criteria, and create a filter from the search criteria: